Courtney Wisecarver

 Getting hungry?
 Eat fresh seafood at Sam & Omie’s, one of the oldest eateries on the Outer Banks, or grab a classic burger and fries at Dune Burger, both just across the street from Jennette’s Pier.
 Take the kids to play at Whalebone Park, which is behind Dune Burger.
 The playground features a large boat play structure, along with swings and other play structures.

-Before you head to the 4×4 beaches, be sure to read our 4×4 beach driving information that covers everything from beach parking permits to lowering your tire pressure to tips on how to drive on the sand.
+Before you head to the 4×4 beaches, read our 4×4 beach driving information covering everything from beach parking permits to lowering your tire pressure to tips on how to drive on the sand.

 The 4×4 beaches offer:

-A one-way trip to the nearest convenience store can easily take more than a half-hour, but the remoteness of the 4×4 beach is what makes it special!
+A one-way trip to the nearest convenience store can easily take more than a half-hour, but the remoteness of the 4×4 beach makes it special.
 A fully stocked cooler with lunch and plenty of snacks is essential for your 4×4 beach day.
-Be on the lookout for the infamous wild horses of Corolla!
+Be on the lookout for the infamous Corolla Wild Horses!

 Our favorite access is at Ocean Bay Boulevard at milepost 8.5, easily recognized by the large yellow and green bathhouse.